azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
   Ahaha.
-When I heard you were coming to the Fruit Parlor, I couldn’t resist since I’ve got a sweet tooth.
+When I heard you were coming to the Fruit Parlor, I couldn’t resist, since I’ve got a sweet tooth.
 {% endbubble %}

 {% bubble Hiiro %}
   Umu.
-Likewise, I heard it was a good place with splendid food…there’s still so much in the city I don’t know about.
+Likewise, I heard it was a good place with splendid food… There’s still so much in the city I don’t know about.
 {% endbubble %}

 ![itadakeeee!](https://64.media.tumblr.com/b667aa1ee3b8435a22bd9d8dc27d7d92/269a675dc4112e70-63/s1280x1920/2694b50527e4bb1c68bbe09d90424da4096bcb1d.png)